 Boost your analytics career with powerful new Microsoft Excel skills by taking the Business Analytics with Excel course, which includes Power BI training

-This Business Analytics certification course teaches you the basic concepts of data analysis and statistics to help data-driven decision making.
+This Business Analytics course teaches you the basic concepts of data analysis and statistics to help data-driven decision making.
 This training introduces you to Power BI and delves into the statistical concepts that will help you devise insights from available data in order to present your findings using executive-level dashboards.

 If you have any questions, please feel free to ask them in our comments section, and our experts will promptly answer them for you.